 Fueled by an amazing entrepreneurial spirit, Northwest Arkansas emerged from modest beginnings to become one of the nation's most dynamic economic regions.
 A unique confluence of business and education power the area.
 Industry leaders such as Walmart, Tyson Foods and J.B.
 Hunt started here, and their presence continues to drive growth here.
 The University of Arkansas, John Brown University and NorthWest Arkansas Community College provide resources to small- and mid-sized companies to help stimulate growth.

-With about 500,000 residents, Northwest Arkansas is among the nation's fastest-growing metropolitan areas.
+With more than 500,000 residents, Northwest Arkansas is among the nation's fastest-growing metropolitan areas.
 It's increasing jobs at a faster rate than most metros in the U.S., too.

 This website is an excellent gateway to Northwest Arkansas, but there are many ways to learn about the region.
 Check out these resources:

 Northwest Arkansas Education Report Card: The Northwest Arkansas Council works with the University of Arkansas Office for Education Policy on an annual report about education from kindergarten through college.
 We're proud of our schools, and there are excellent opportunities to be discovered!

-Graduate NWA: The Council is working with six colleges and universities to assist nontraditional students pursue college degrees.
+Graduate NWA: The Council is working with six colleges and universities to assist nontraditional students who want to pursue college degrees.
 The percentage of Northwest Arkansas residents with at least a bachelor’s degree is increasing, and we want to keep that momentum.
 Graduate NWA helps those interested in returning to school determine their best options as well as how to pay for it.
 There's a Come Back to College Fair on Oct.
 7 in Springdale where lots of answers (and 20 tuition reimbursement scholarships worth $500 apiece) are available.